axismaps/axis-jekyll/_posts/2017-09-06-animating-temporal-ton.md

 Legibility concerns led us to the zip code point map.
 At a national scale, even county polygons are pushing it in terms of crowding, and most zip code polygons are definitely too small to be discernable.
 Thus we make you zoom in pretty far before zip codes resolve to polygon representations; before that they're shown as centroid points, which are still crowded on a national map but are a bit easier to pick out.

 Most of the map is drawn as SVG using standard [D3 methods](https://github.com/d3/d3-geo), but the zip code point layer is an exception.
-This number of points, some 33,000, do not perform well as vector graphics and instead are drawn to a canvas element.
+This many points, some 33,000, do not perform well as vector graphics and instead are drawn to a canvas element.
 It means some extra work to account for things like interactivity (we can't just attach mouse handlers and have to search for nearby points on mouse move), but it's worth it to avoid completely choking on rendering.

 ![Zip code point probe]({{ site.baseurl }}/media/posts/2017/09/merck_zip_probe.png)

 At the scale where we do show zip code polygons, the problem remains that this is a ton of geographic data.
 For this we built a simple Node vector tile server that sends the polygons in tile-sized chunks as topojson (and caches them to S3).
-We calculated and stored zip code centroids in a PostGIS database ahead of time, then get the tiles by querying for centroids that fall within a [tile's bounds](https://github.com/mapbox/sphericalmercator#bboxx-y-zoom-tms_style-srs).
+We calculated and stored zip code centroids in a PostGIS database ahead of time, then can get the tiles by querying for centroids that fall within a [tile's bounds](https://github.com/mapbox/sphericalmercator#bboxx-y-zoom-tms_style-srs).
 We use centroids instead of polygon intersections so that each polygon is only drawn on one tile—it's fine if it spills out into other tiles on the map as in the highlighted example below, but we don't want it being drawn multiple times.

 ![Zip code in multiple tiles]({{ site.baseurl }}/media/posts/2017/09/merck_zip_tile.png)